4 Reasons Why People Struggle to Disciple Others

-The first thing we have discovered to look for is whether or not someone has a desire to join Jesus in the making of disciples.
+The first thing we have discovered to look for is whether or not someone has a desire to join in the movement of Jesus.
 Where there is an absence of desire, it’s often for one of three reasons: 1) they are unaware of this invitation to mission; 2) they have been taught disciples are made in the programs and services they attend, volunteer for, and invite their friends to, or 3) they know Jesus has given them a new identity as missionary (“ambassadors”) but they have no desire to live in this identity.
 Whatever the reason, one thing is for sure, without a Spirit-led desire to disciple others, the efforts to do so will be short lived.
 After seeing well informed people never run in what they knew, the lesson was clear: always follow up inspiration with investigation, or as we often say, “look for behaviors, not just beliefs.”
 Only there can you see who is hungry and therefore, who to invest your time in.

 Availability—i.e. time—is perhaps the most practical reason for why someone is or isn’t engaged in discipling others.
 Sometimes this is because someone is squandering their time in the “paralysis of analysis” that comes with searching for the "big" idea that will impact the world rather than seeing the mission in the simple everyday.
 But the general reason for someone's lack of availability to those around them is due to the church structures they are part of.
 We have seen time and time again how structures that keep gatherings simple and conducive to their context make room for scattering.
 Structures that hold weekly services, small groups, meetings, and/or programs—although sincere—often war against the limited margin members have to slow down with those around them.